Quincy Hoeve: Senior

 Hoeve made his Eredivisie debut with the Volendam first team on 19 August 2023.
 He came on as a second-half substitute for Lequincio Zeefuik in a 4–1 defeat to Go Ahead Eagles.

 On 28 January 2025, Hoeve moved on loan to Jong Sparta (the reserve team of Sparta Rotterdam) until the end of the season.

+In August 2026, Hoeve moved to Sweden where he joined Ettan Norra club Piteå IF.

 International career

 Hoeve received his first senior international call-up in November 2018 at the age of fifteen for 2019–20 CONCACAF Nations League qualifying matches against the Dominican Republic and Jamaica.
 However, he did not go on to appear in either match.
 He received his next call-up for 2022–23 CONCACAF Nations League C matches against Turks and Caicos, Sint Maarten, and the United States Virgin Islands in June 2022.

 He made his debut on 3 June 2022 in Bonaire's opening match against the Turks and Caicos Islands.
 He started and played seventy five minutes of the eventual 4–1 victory.
 Three days later he scored his first international goal in a 2–2 draw with Sint Maarten in the second match of the tournament.